CyVerse-learning-materials/foss/docs/08_remote_computing_cyverse.md

 # Remote Computing with Cyverse

-!!! warning "This page is a summary of what today's lesson is going to cover.
-For the information covered, we are going to rely on the CyVerse Learning documentation: https://learning.cyverse.org/".
+!!!
+Warning "This page is a summary of what today's lesson is going to cover.
+For the information covered, we are going to rely on the CyVerse Learning documentation: https://learning.cyverse.org/."

 <figure markdown>
   <a href="" target="blank" rel="open science">![open science](../assets/cyverse_float.gif){ width="500" } </a>